xmamo/xmamo.github.io/projects/biloma.md

 ---

 # {{ page.title }} #
 This is a theorem wich some friends and I worked on.
-It's objective is to provide formulas for [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion), but in discrete time.
+Its objective is to provide formulas for [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion), but in discrete time.
 The name of the theorem originates from our nicknames, [BisUmTo](https://bisumto.it/), Lore, and Mamo (me!).

 We initially worked on this theorem because of [Minecraft](https://www.minecraft.net/), to calculate the initial velocity needed to launch blocks of sand in such a way that they land at an exact point in